Reviewed by John P. Cunha, DO, FACOEP

 Acute bronchitis lasts from a few days to 10 days.
 However, coughing may last for several weeks after the infection has resolved.

-Chronic bronchitis is an ongoing, serious condition.
+Chronic bronchitis is bronchitis that lasts for more than 3 months, and is an ongoing, serious condition.
 It occurs if the lining of the bronchial tubes is constantly irritated and inflamed, causing a long-term cough with mucus.

 Q:Bacteria, viruses, and chemicals may cause acute bronchitis.
 True or False?

 The most common cause of acute bronchitis is usually a viral infection, such as the common cold (also referred to as an upper respiratory infection).
 Bacteria, funguses, and chemicals (irritants such as smoke, dust, and fumes) also may cause acute bronchitis.

 Q:What is usually the cause of chronic bronchitis?